 By law you must register the death within 5 days unless the Coroner is investigating.
 Registering a death is free, it will take around 40 minutes and needs to be registered in the district where it occurred.
 Here in Buckinghamshire you may register at any of our registration offices.

-- Beaconsfield – 01494 475200 (appointments also available at High Wycombe Library Registration Office on Tuesdays and Thursdays and at Amersham on Thursdays)
+- High Wycombe Library Registration Office on Tuesdays, Wednesdays and Thursdays

 Who can register the death

 - You are related to the person who has died

 - You were with the person when they died